How to Use a Kreg Jig

 The Basics on How To Use a Kreg Jig

-Use that measurement to set the depth collar on your kreg drill bit.
+Use that measurement to set the depth collar on your Kreg drill bit.
 The Kreg Jig I have has this handy guide built into the base.
-Simply set the drill bit into the groove and line up the step (the spot where the drill bit goes from wide to narr0w) with the measurement that corresponds to the width of your wood.
+Simply set the drill bit into the groove and line up the step (the spot where the drill bit goes from wide to narr0w) with the measurement that corresponds to the thickness of your wood.
 The depth collar is adjustable with a hex bit.

 Next you want to set the jig placement, also based on the thickness of your wood.
 You’ll notice the numbers on the side of the jig.
 Loosen the gold thumb screw and raise or lower the hole guide until it corresponds to your wood measurements.
 Re-tighten the thumb screw.